rokwire/surveys-building-block/SECURITY.md

 ## Supported Versions

-Patches for **<Name> Building Block** in this repository will only be applied to the following versions:
+Patches for **Surveys Building Block** in this repository will only be applied to the following versions:

 | Version | Supported          |
 | ------- | ------------------ |